AngeloC99/EnvGenCER/README.md

 # DataAnalysis
-Script for the Data Analysis step of the MSc Thesis.
+Script for the Data Analysis step of the CER's Big Data pipeline.
+This work is part of my MSc thesis.